What Is Hyperhidrosis?

 Topical preparations:

-Botox and Excessive Sweating
+Botox and excessive sweating

-Botulinum toxin A (Botox, Xeomin and Dysport), a nerve toxin that can temporarily paralyze muscle, is often in the news as a cosmetic treatment for wrinkles.
+Botulinum toxin A (Botox, Xeomin, and Dysport), a nerve toxin that can temporarily paralyze muscle, is often in the news as a cosmetic treatment for wrinkles.
 But it has actually been used in many areas of medicine for some time, such as in the treatment of muscle spasms and certain types of headaches.
 Its latest medical niche is the treatment of excessive underarm sweating.

 It has been approved by the FDA for this purpose and has literally been a life-changing treatment for many people.
 The injections are essentially painless, and the results typically last for 6 months to a year.
-Hyperhidrosis of the palms, another common condition, is also readily treated this way, and is almost a miracle solution to the problem.
+Hyperhidrosis of the palms, another common condition, is also readily treated this way and is almost a miracle solution to the problem.
 Again, a life-changer for many people!

 While some insurance companies will cover the procedure, it varies by provider.
-Yes, it is somewhat costly if not covered, but so is dry cleaning and replacing clothing which has been damaged by sweat stains!
+Yes, it is somewhat costly if not covered, but so is dry cleaning and replacing clothing that has been damaged by sweat stains!

 With all of these available treatments, hyperhidrosis is no longer something to be left unattended if it affects your life negatively.
 Talk to your physician and take action!